andraugust/andraugust.github.io/airbus.md

 print(n_crossing)
 ```

 The result is 10,045, so about 12% of ships get split.
-That's more than we'd like, but I think the trade-off will be worth it, so we'll do the cutting anyway and check later to see if split ships are indeed harder to detect.
+That's more than I'd like, but the trade-off might be worth it, so I'll do the cutting anyway and check later to see if split ships are indeed harder to detect.

 The train set now has 706,997 negative instances and 63,223 positive instances.

 ### The Binary Model

-The set is split 0.75/0.25 train/val, and train images are rotated arbitrarily by 0, 90, 180, or 270 degrees on each epoch with the hope that this will make the model more invariant to rotations.
+The set is split 0.75 train 0.25 val, and train images are rotated arbitrarily by 0, 90, 180, or 270 degrees on each epoch with the hope that this will build rotation robustness into the model.

-After playing with several architectures, I settled on Xception with ImageNet weights, global max-pooling applied to the last convolutional output, and one sigmoid node on the end to represent probability of ship.
-The first 50 layers of the network were frozen to minimize training time.
+After playing with several architectures, I settled on Xception.
+It has ImageNet weights, global max-pooling on the last convolutional layer, and a sigmoid node on the end to represent probability of ship.
+The first 50 layers of the network were frozen to decrease training time.

 After the third epoch the validation accuracy reaches a maximum of 0.89 and the f-score reaches a maximum of 0.88.
 The confusion matrix is
 ```bash
 [[15529   277]
  [ 3177 12629]]
 ```
 where rows are ground-truth and columns are predicted.
-We see that there are many more false positives than false negatives.
-This is a good thing because the real data, i.e., the testing data, is expected to have many more negative samples than what's used in this validation set, so the testing accuracy should be significantly higher than what's shown here.
+There are many more false positives than false negatives.
+This is ok because the real data, i.e., the test set, is expected to have many more negative samples than what's used in this validation set, so the test accuracy should be higher than what's shown here.
 In fact, we can approximate the testing accuracy.
 If the testing data has the same bias as the training data (0 = 92%, 1 = 8%), and the tp/tn/fp/fn rates are the same between validation and testing, then the testing accuracy will be about 97%.
 Not bad.

 Let's look at some validation misclassifications:
 <br />